Idaho's hands-free cell phone law starts July 1, police to give out warnings at first

 "Although people do the right thing they also need a consequence or something to do the right thing," said Meridian Police Chief Jeff Lavey.

+Traffic safety experts hope the statewide law will cut down on avoidable accidents.

-"This law requires us to keep our hands on the wheel and eyes on the road, and gives us the best shot at moving forward safely," said Matthew Condee, spokesperson for AAA Idaho.
+"This law requires us to keep our hands on the wheel and eyes on the road, and gives us the best shot at moving forward safely," said Matthew Condee, spokesman for AAA Idaho.